Why Does CPAP Feel Like Suffocating? Banner

 Endoscopic sinus surgery is a minimally invasive procedure specifically designed to open blocked sinus pathways and improve oxygen flow.
 By restoring normal nasal function, this surgery can enhance CPAP tolerance and overall breathing during sleep.

-a) Improved CPAP Mask Compliance
+CPAP Mask Discomfort

 Conclusion